kabirdhillon7/Flix/README.md

 - [X] User can view the app on various device sizes and orientations.
 - [X] Run your app on a real device.
 - [X] User can tap a poster in the collection view to see a detail screen of that movie.
-- [X] In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.
+- [X] In the detail view, when the user taps the YouTube Player View they can view the trailer.

 ## Requirements